quisquous/cactbot/docs/LogGuide.md

 21:80037543:80000004:257:00:00:00
 ```

-The ZoneID is constant for a particular zone across games,
+`TypeAndContentId` is 2 bytes of a type enum,
+where `8003` is the update type for instanced content.
+It's then followed by 2 bytes of a content id.
-but does not necessarily reflect the same ZoneID from the [ChangeZone](#01-changezone) message.
+This is the ID from the InstanceContent table.

 Wipes on most raids and primals these days can be detected via this regex:
 `21:........:40000010:`.
 However, this does not occur on some older fights,